hardwario/bc-website/content/doc/firmware/debugging.en.md

 Connect USB UART and Core Module into one PC's USB host sockets and interconnect Core Module with USB UART by single wire USB UART RX (YELLOW wire on cable) and Core Module TXD2 (header pin 22) - have a look at [Core Module Header drawing]({{< relref "/doc/hardware/header-pinout.en.md#module-drawing" >}}).

 {{< note "danger" "Beware of groud loop and ground voltage difference in case you do not use same PC to power Core Module and to connect USB UART." />}}

+## Core Module Rev 2

+Core Module Rev 2 have integrated FTDI chip connected to the UART2.
+You do not need to use separate serial converter, just connect USB cable to your computer.

 You need to add just two function calls into your application: